1. Establishing a single source of truth

 2. Making the most out of transactional intent

-The reality of today’s digital landscape is that decisions are most commonly made on single interaction instances, and to some extent by broad groupings of generic similarities in past behaviour, such as remarketing lists.
+The reality of today’s digital landscape is that decisions are most commonly made on single interaction instances, and to some extent by broad groupings of generic similarities in past behavior, such as remarketing lists.

 How does one optimize strategic approaches like segmentation, targeting and personalisation in the context of customer acquisition and retention?
 Based on our single source of truth, we must model the behavior, paths and value of customers to understand our next best actions.
 What attributes affect their journey the most?
 Who are our top customers and are we prioritising around their needs?